phillord/tawny-owl/docs/adding-restrictions.md

         :subclass CheeseTopping)

 Likewise, equivalent and disjoint classes can be expressed in this way.
 For named classes, it is often easier to use `as-subclasses` macros.

+## Class Expressions

-However, frames are at the most useful when used with arbitrary classes expressions which Tawny-OWL also supports.
+Frames are at the most useful when used with arbitrary classes expressions which Tawny-OWL also supports.

 For example, this example creates a *defined* class called `CheesyPizza`, which is equivalent to a `Pizza` which `hasTopping` of `CheeseTopping`.